youmeatsix/openvpn/README.md

 ## Installation

-In order to install the Add-On, add the GitHub repository <https://github.com/larsklitzke/homeassistant-addons> to your Home Assistant repositories.
-Afterwards, you'll find a new Add-On called `OpenVPNClient`.
+In order to install the Add-On, you currently have to build the Docker container on the system where the Home Assistant instance is running.

+Therefore, assuming Home Assistant is running at `<server>`, connect to the device using [SSH](https://github.com/hassio-addons/addon-ssh)

+`ssh <user>@<server>`

+and clone this repository in `/addons` with

+`cd /addons && git clone https://github.com/larsklitzke/homeassistant-openvpn-client.git`

 Enable the `OpenVPNClient` by adding a new `panel_iframe` entity  to your `configuration.yaml` with the following entry: